alt-sci-dat/AI-Virtual-KB/README.md

 - CVZone for simplified computer vision implementation

 # AI-Virtual-Keyboard
-This is the project made by Vinit Mehra, Linu Shibu, and Siddharth Sawhney for the Artificial Intelligence Course.

 In this project, we have tried to reduce the gap between the real world and the augmented environment to produce a mixed-reality system.
 For that purpose, we created a virtually controllable keyboard system which is created and implemented using OpenCV libraries and Python.
 To provide an easy immersive augmented experience that is also gesture-enabled, we employ a web camera that is integrated with OpenCV libraries through a compiler.